-Again, there is an attractive romance in the idea of genius triumphing over worldly discomforts, and who could not gaze for hours on that marvellous picture of the immortal Chatterton, destined to win his laurel at last, though alas! the light be fallen in its socket and the flower cankered in the bud?
+Again, there is an attractive romance in the idea of genius triumphing over worldly discomforts, and who could not gaze for hours on that marvellous picture of the immortal Chattertop, destined to win his laurel at last, though alas! the light he fallen in its socket and the flower cankered in the bud?
 Here again the flight of imagination is too high, the genius' of which we treat are too much in the nascent state to admit of the comparison.
 It takes but little to distract a school-boy from his reading, and drive him into the open air wherein he revels; in doors he finds everything distasteful, his book neculiarly so, and he leaves it accordingly for as long as he can safely manage.
 Perhaps, however, he is high in the school, and too conscientious or too ambitious to do so: he "sticks to it" and succeeds, but he succeeds in spite of obstacles.
 Would not a little more actual comfort make schooldays more profitable as well as more pleasant?
-The most powerful of Satirists has told the same tale of the most elegant of Latin poets.
+The most powerful of Satirists has told the same tale of the most elegant of Latin poets.\

 "I send my boy to school" says a stern Paterfamilias "to make a man of him."
 Certainly, my dear Sir, and I hope a gentleman and a scholar to boot.
 Your boy has reached the age of fourteen or fifteen, lived a little too long in the atmosphere of domestic refinement, is a trifle effeminate, 'a muff' if you will: you send him to the most ultra-Spartan school you can hear of.
 In a year or two when he is spending his holidays at home, you observe with pleasure how much more manly and athletic he is become, how little he cares about standing in a draught; or getting his feet wet, about going to bed late and getting up early, how little the delicacies of your table attract his attention, and so forth.
-Perhaps his manners are not quite so polite as they used to be, and his tone might be a trifle more respectful to his mother and Yourself, or more gentle to his sisters: you half suspect he has a predilection for beer and tobacco, and his language may be pretty guarded in your presence, but if you heard him conversing to his school-fellows you might be more than astonished.
+Perhaps his manners are not quite so polite as they used to be, and his tone might be a trifle more respectful to his mother and yourself, or more gentle to his sisters: you half suspect he has a predilection for beer and tobacco, and his language may be pretty guarded in your presence, but if you heard him conversing to his school-fellows you might be more than astonished.
 And yet he has had the best educational and moral training at school, been under one of the best of headmasters, has learned a good deal of various improving subjects, and what is more, remembers some of them.
 Why then is he coarser at present than you like to see him? his companions you suppose have spoiled him.
 Or is it that they, like him, have adapted their manners to their mode of life?
-I do not say that it is so; but external circumstances have a powerful effect upon young characters, and impressions from without are very easily received.
-A few years of University training, or a little mixing with society, will doubtless leave him as refined as previously; but even if the coarseness can be rubbed off so easily, what need was there for it ever to have been contracted?
-What need for 'a Schoolboy' to be synonymous with something rough and uncultured, something that gentlemen describe as 'a bore,' and ladies as 'odious?'
-The experiment of making their in-door life a little more refined and comfortable has succeeded so well in so many places, that we cannot but wonder why the practice has not become universal.
-Hence a truce to our problems which do not a require for a moment to the title of an argument.
+I do not say that it is so; but external circumstances have a powerful

-James Hannay in his charming novel "Singleton Fontency."
+James Hannay in his charming novel "Singleton Fontenoy."

-^{} Juv.
-Sat. vii. vv.
+\ Juv.
+Sat.
+VII. vv.
 53-73.